-The company launches “Reservatron,” the industry’s first automatic electronic reservations system.
+Innovating how guests make reservations, Sheraton launches “Reservatron,” the industry’s first automatic electronic reservations system.

-The company is the first hotel chain with a toll-free 800-number for direct guest access.
+Innovating how guests contact their hotels, Sheraton becomes the first hotel chain with a toll-free 800-number for direct guest access.

 Another first—Sheraton becomes the first international hotel chain to operate a hotel in the People’s Republic of China.

 Starwood® Hotels & Resorts Worldwide, Inc. acquires Sheraton.

-Sheraton Hotels & Resorts opens the Sheraton Shantou in China, the brand’s 100th hotel in Asia Pacific.
+Growth continues with the opening of Sheraton Macao, the largest hotel in the Starwood portfolio with 3,896 guest rooms, and Sheraton Shantou in China, the brand’s 100th hotel in Asia Pacific.